intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - Path to the file
 - Document title
 - Favorite icon, indicating if you previously favorited this document and allowing to tag a document as a Favorite or remove from Favorites
-- Link to Open the file in browser:
+- Link to Open the file in your browser:

     [![Link to open file](unity-8-user-guide/images/details-link.png)](unity-8-user-guide/images/details-link.png)